 IIE Trustee Victor J. Goldberg said, “This award recognizes innovation, and rewards those who are courageous and committed enough to work to overcome the religious, cultural, ethnic, and political issues which divide the Middle East.
 We hope that the dedication shown by our prize winners will inspire others to join together across these divides to advance the cause of peace in the coming years.

-IIE president Allan E. Goodman commented, "The winners we celebrate each year exemplify the kinds of joint action that are needed to resolve conflicts in this region and around the world.
-Mr. Beer and Mr. Alyan have the courage, strength, dedication and passion to make a difference by uniting to save lives.
-They embody Vic Goldberg's long-time commitment to bettering the world through international cooperation."
+“The winners we celebrate each year exemplify the kinds of action that are needed to resolve conflicts in this region and around the world,” commented IIE president Allan E. Goodman.
+“We are particularly pleased to present the 10th anniversary IIE Goldberg Prize to two winners, Tal Harris and Samer Makhlouf, who are working to train the young leaders who will be the next generation of peacemakers.
+They embody Vic Goldberg’s long-time commitment to bettering the world through international cooperation.